 The ordinance also includes requirements for the construction timing, distribution, appearance, and size of inclusionary units, to ensure these units are comparable to other units in the same development.
 When the calculation of inclusionary requirements results in a fraction, developers may pay a fee in lieu of providing a full unit.
-Developers of rental development projects may also opt to pay the in-lieu fee or construct the inclusionary units off site within the City.29 This ordinance was last updated in 2018 in response to stakeholder input on constraints, and the City has received positive input on its changes.
-The current requirements do not pose a constraint to development.
+Developers of rental development projects may also opt to pay the in-lieu fee or construct the inclusionary units off site within the City.
+These requirements do not pose a constraint to development.